s00500/env_logger/README.md

 This is a super simple project which aims to help out with setting up logging correctly in your project.
 It is a true drop in replacement for `logrus` logger atm.

-Currently it only supports `logrus`, but PR's are welcome to support additional loggers.

 # Usage

 The entire logging framework is configured via a single environment variable `GOLANG_LOG`.
 The variable is a comma delimited list